KonstErz/API_TaskTable/README.md

     tasktable_prod=# \q    # Exiting psql
     ```

 6. The project uses an Nginx server which acts as a reverse proxy for Gunicorn to handle client requests as well as serve up static and media files.
-Now you can go to the server http://localhost:1337/ in your browser to go to the Api Root of the project.
+You can go to the server http://localhost:1337/ in your browser to go to the Api Root of the project.
 Sign in under the credentials of the superuser you created (http://localhost:1337/admin/ or at http://localhost:1337/api/login/) and try to create several test objects of each type.
 You can create a new user (http://localhost:1337/api/registration/), tasks and comments to them using the functionality described in the section *"The main functionality of the application API"*.
 Also, you can go to http://localhost:5555/ to use the Flower Dashboard to monitor Celery tasks if you are using email sending.

 Other useful commands that may come in handy when working with the docker container of the project: